-When my husband and I began researching for this piece, his mom sent over a few of Mama E’s recipes.
+When my husband and I began researching for this piece, my mother-in-law sent over a few of Mama E’s recipes.
 Since moving back to the south, I’ve been taken with all the southern foods I overlooked last time I lived in these parts.
 High among my newfound southern food loves is chow-chow.
 Perhaps the perfect condiment, I have yet to find a snack on which it is not delicious.
 So, I happily chose Mama E’s chow-chow recipe, which happens to also be her mother, Mamaw’s recipe.

 Did I pick this recipe so you could hear all these great southern grandma names?
 Yes.
 Yes I did.